rutgerblom/SDDC.Lab/README.md

   * Remove the VyOS ISO file from your software library and let the router deployment script download the latest version of the rolling release.

 * v3 to v4
   * The "SDDC Labs" folder has been renamed to "SDDC Pods" within the ```config_sample.yml``` configuration file.
-It's suggestd that you renamed your folder and update this as part of updating your configuration files for v4.
+It's suggested that you renamed your folder and update this as part of updating your configuration files for v4.
   * TBD - More to come...